HyperspaceMadness/Mega_Bezel/README.md

 -----------------------------------------------------------------------------------------------
 **[ GRAPHICS GLOBAL BRIGHTNESS ]:**
   * **Graphics Brightness** - Brightness of all graphics and images which are not the CRT Shader
-  * **Graphics Gamma Adjust** - Apply a gamma adjustment on all graphics and images which are not the CRT Shader
+  * **Graphics Gamma Adjust** - Gamma adjustment on all graphics and images which are not the CRT Shader to adjust brightness with a gamma curve

 -----------------------------------------------------------------------------------------------
 **[ AMBIENT LIGHTING ]:** - Usually used to apply night lighting on all graphics